macOS: migrating Signal

 ~/Library/Keychains/login.keychain-db 2>/dev/null

-Then diagnose before retrying — the database or key may be mismatched.
+Then diagnose before retrying, as the database or key may be mismatched.